 While the area is steeped in history and the proud locals guard their culture and traditions, a painting holiday to this region is mostly about the incredible landscape: seeing it, smelling it, feeling it.

 My West Coast programmes run from Lochinver in Sutherland and Achilitibuie, Ross-shire.
 These small villages are 36 miles and 26 miles north of Ullapool.
 Just 18 miles apart via the 'Wee Mad Road', public transport is scant in this area so even if you bring a car (strongly recommended) you should base yourself in the appropriate village to join the holiday.

 You may decide to tie in a sketching week with time exploring further afield, or to bring along a non-painting partner.
 The area is a magnet to those keen on hill walking, climbing and fishing as well as simply relaxing in a peaceful environment with a few good books!

-The two Scottish itineraries can also be combined to form a thorough, 2 week exploration of this unique region and I am always happy to advise on accommodation options.
+The two West Coast itineraries can also be combined to form a thorough, 2 week exploration of this unique region and I am always happy to advise on accommodation options.

-In addition to these itineraries, sketching day trips and painting workshops are sometimes available.
+In addition to these itineraries, sketching day trips and painting workshops are often available.
 Please get in touch to enquire about this possibility.

 Many people have told me that they had never really 'seen' the landscape so completely as when they started to paint it, and that it has changed their whole way of looking.
 See the Northwest Highlands in a new light, in all its windswept, majestic, breathtaking glory, where the city seems a million miles away and Nature always has the final say.